hVHDL/hVHDL_example_project/README.md

 In order to build with efinix, go to the efinix build folder <path_to_example_project>/efinix_build, then run
 > efx_run.py hvhdl_example_build.xml --output_dir ./output

+Note, efinix build tools require the use of cmd if using windows and running <efinix_efinity_folder>\bin\setup.bat.
+Alternatively, you can open the hvhdl_exmpla_build.xml with the efinity ide and just press build